redbau/DisableCod/readme.md

 # DisableCod
 [![Discord](https://img.shields.io/discord/272499714048524288.svg?logo=discord)](https://discord.gg/h8N4rrV)

+## Background
-Spigot plugin to reduce lag due to fish pathfinding changes in 1.14.
+- Spigot plugin to reduce lag due to fish pathfinding changes in 1.14+
-We use it on our survival Minecraft server: [WilderCraft](https://wildercraft.net) (play.wildercraft.net) Can easily be modified to include other entities.
+- We use it on our survival Minecraft server: [WilderCraft](https://wildercraft.net) (play.wildercraft.net)
+- Can easily be modified to include other entities

 ## How to use